Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/aft_section.md

 ### Chaff Burst

-The count knob selects the number of chaff burst commands per salvo;
+The count knob selects the number of chaff burst (quantity of chaffs) commands per salvo;
 values of 1, 2, 3, 4, 6, or 8 from left to right.

 The interval knob selects the time interval of .1, .2, .3, or .4 seconds